Rethinking Sparse Autoencoders: Select-and-Project for Fairness and Control from Encoder Features Alone: Experimental setup

-\textbf{Datasets.} We use CelebA~\cite{celeba}, which contains over 200{,}000 images annotated with facial attributes, to analyze gender bias in hair color classification.
-We evaluate both accuracy and fairness.
-We use FairFace~\cite{fairface}, with over $100{,}000$ demographically balanced images, for fairness evaluation of the stereotype-based retrieval tasks (\eg \textit{violent person}, \textit{burglar}), that reflect gender bias.
+\textbf{Datasets.} We use CelebA~\citep{celeba}, which contains over 200{,}000 images annotated with facial attributes, to analyze gender bias in hair color classification, and evaluate both utility and fairness.
+We use FairFace~\citep{fairface}, with over $100{,}000$ demographically balanced images, for fairness evaluation of the stereotype-based retrieval tasks (\eg \textit{violent person}, \textit{burglar}), that reflect gender bias.

+\textbf{Evaluation.} We debias image embeddings with respect to the 'gender' attribute on both datasets.
+Following BendVLM~\citep{gerych2024bendvlm}, all experiments use 5-fold cross-validation, with 50\% of samples held out as the reference set.
+Fairness in retrieval is evaluated using the same metrics as ~\citep{chuang2023debiasing, gerych2024bendvlm}: (i) KL divergence between $P_s$ (the distribution of attribute $s$ in the dataset) and $\hat{P}_{s}$ (the distribution of $s$ in the retrieved set), and (ii) MaxSkew, defined as $\max{s_i} \log(\hat{P}_s(s_i)/P_s(s_i))$, both computed over the top 500 retrieved samples.
+For evaluating the downstream predictive performance, on CelebA, we use the 'hair-color' attribute as the downstream classification task, which enables reporting of the Worst-Group AUC-ROC~\citep{gerych2024bendvlm}.
+For FairFace, however, only 'race', 'gender', and 'age' are annotated as protected attributes, so no annotated downstream task is available.

 \textbf{Models.} We employ \texttt{CLIP ViT-B/16} as the target VLM for debiasing.
-We train the JumpReLU SAE~\cite{rajamanoharan2024jumping} with $16{,}384$ features, following the methodology outlined in \citep{anthropic2025jumpsae} on approximately $37$M images from CC12M~\cite{changpinyo2021conceptual}, ImageNet-21k~\citep{ridnik2021imagenet}, ImageNet-1k~\citep{deng2009imagenet}, ImageNet-A~\citep{hendrycks2021natural}, ImageNet-R~\citep{hendrycks2021many}, ImageNet-Sketch~\citep{wang2019learning} and a small subset of LAION-2B-en~\citep{schuhmann2022laion}.
+We train the JumpReLU SAE~\citep{rajamanoharan2024jumping} with $16{,}384$ features, following the methodology outlined in \citep{anthropic2025jumpsae} on approximately $37$M images from CC12M~\citep{changpinyo2021conceptual}, ImageNet-21k~\citep{ridnik2021imagenet}, ImageNet-1k~\citep{deng2009imagenet}, ImageNet-A~\citep{hendrycks2021natural}, ImageNet-R~\citep{hendrycks2021many}, ImageNet-Sketch~\citep{wang2019learning} and a small subset of LAION-2B-en~\citep{schuhmann2022laion}.

+\textbf{Masked Reconstruction baseline.} To account for the inherent reconstruction error of the SAE~\citep{engels2025saedarkmatter}, we adopt a masked reconstruction strategy following the Regular SAE formulation.
+Specifically, we compute the reconstructed input with selected components $S$ removed as $\vx - \decsub\hat{\vz}_S$.
+This serves as our baseline for evaluating the effect of masking interventions.

+\textbf{S\&P Top-K details.} We consistently set $k=16$ throughout our experimental evaluation and use Stylist-based feature selection, unless otherwise specified.
+Linear probes are implemented as Logistic Regressors featuring an L2 penalty, no bias, and class balancing weights.